 As the tattoo industry continues to blossom, the demand for skilled tattoo artist is rising.
 Tattoos are progressively becoming a significant part of our culture.
 But becoming a tattoo artist isn’t easy, and it’s not for everyone as well.
-The basic of tattooing is artistic talent, and if you are confident about your talent, then with some time and dedication, you could become a great tattoo artist.
+The key to tattooing is artistic talent.

-With all the information available, it's a lot easier to find great designs these days.
-But it is a bit harder to find great instructions from a skilful tattoo artist.
-Tattoo artists are very stingy with their secrets.
-That is the reason why getting instruction from them may be very difficult.
+With all the information available, it's much easier to find great designs these days.
+It is also difficult to find great instructions from a skilled tattoo artist.
+Tattoo artists can be stingy with their secrets.
+Could be the reason why is that at some point you will become their business competition a bit.
+There is plenty of people to go around, you will just need to build your own customer base.

 If you can’t find a tattoo artist willing to give you some instructions, you can still use the internet to find some great information.
 You can simply find great designs on Google Images but there are many other places to find artwork too.
-About instructions, you can use YouTube tutorials for beginners.
+Instructions can also be watched on YouTube tutorials for beginners.

-Art is 10% inspiration and 90% perspiration.
+One cliche' is art is 10% inspiration and 90% perspiration.
 Very few tattoo artists are such prodigies that they can draw everything a tattooer needs to on the first try.
 In order to improve your work, you must practice a lot.
-You must perform the same action over and over until your muscles respond to your imagination without having to go through the brain to do it.
+You must create art over and over until your muscles respond to your imagination without having to go through the brain to do it.

 How to Use a Tattoo Machine